Silja Europa ferry accidents and incidents

 |18 March 2001||Structural and Technical Issues|

 On March 18, 2001, upon arriving in homeport Turku, the ship experienced problems with the Autopilot Control System.
-Also, the Vessel Management System started giving continuous false alarms and the ship started to circle in the harbour.
+Also, the Vessel Management System started giving continuous false alarms and the ship started to circle in the harbor.
 The ship docked in Turku assisted by 3 tugboats.
 The next scheduled cruise was canceled due to repairs.

 |19 July 2000||Propulsion / Power Loss|